java-scripts/tutorials/README.md

 	console.log('foo');
 }
 ```
-in either ways,
-the name `foo` will be avalable in the context where it is diclared and it will refer the function definition.
+in either ways, the name `foo` will be available in the context where it is declared and it will refer the function definition.

-##### Name Collission
+##### Name Collision
-either you choose declaration style or literal notation, if you use the same name again with in the context, the name will refer the latest definition that is diclared.
+either you choose declaration style or literal notation, if you use the same name again within the context, the name will refer the latest definition that is declared.
 ```javascript
 function foo(){
 	console.log(1);